flows-network/slack-chatgpt/README.md

 ## 3 Add your OpenAI API key

 Click the "Connect" button to authenticate your OpenAI account.
-You'll be redirected to a new page where you could copy and paste your OpenAI API key.
+You'll be redirected to a new page where you can copy and paste your OpenAI API key.

 [<img width="450" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">](https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png)